Nurturing a community of confident and effective speakers of the English Language

 2 ) Learning Support Programme

 The Learning Support Programme (LSP) is a specialised early intervention programme aimed at providing learning support to pupils who enter Primary 1 with weak English language and literacy skills.
-Pupils are identified for LSP through a systematic screening process carried out at the beginning of Primary 1.
-The objective of the LSP is to equip pupils with basic literacy skills so that they could access learning in the regular classroom.
+Students are identified for LSP through a systematic screening process carried out at the beginning of Primary 1.
+The objective of the LSP is to equip students with basic literacy skills so that they could access learning in the regular classroom.
 Students attend lessons one period a day in small groups, and are taught by specially trained teachers (LSC) using strategies that will improve their reading ability.

 Click on the following link for more information on LSP: https://www.schoolbag.sg/story/learning-support-for-pupils-struggling-with-english-literacy